-You must register reagent packages before using them on BOND-III or BOND-MAX instruments.
+You must register reagent packages before using them on BOND Processing Modules.

-If you load an unregistered reagent container in the processing module, the software will not recognize it, and will display an information icon in that reagent position on the System status screen.
+If you load an unregistered reagent container in the processing module, the software will not recognize it, and will display an information icon 🕖 in that reagent position on the System status screen.